The History of Drywall

 Following WWII, several factors combined to create a real estate expansion that accelerated the use of drywall.
 Following the devastating effects of WWII which came on the heals of the Great Depression, many people desperately desired a return to the ideals of pursuing the American Dream.
 The Housing Act of 1949 facilitated the construction of thousands of homes across the United States.
 In addition, with the development of the Interstate Highway system, more and more people were moving to the suburbs.
 It was in this context that Drywall took over as leader in the industry.
 By the late 1950's and 1960's, though plaster was still found in new construction, drywall was beginning to be used at an increasing rate.

 Drywall takes over as the industry standard

-Drywall technology has continued to progress rapidly.
-Today you can purchase a sheet of drywall in almost any size needed.
-In addition to the variety in lengths and widths available there are different kinds of gypsum board for different applications.
-Very common in use today are gypsum panels that are rated as fire retardants.
-There is drywall that can hold up in conditions of increased moisture.
+Drywall continues to improve.
+Today you can purchase sheets of drywall in almost any size needed.
+In addition to the variety in lengths and widths available there are different types of gypsum board for different applications.
+Fire retardant drywall panels are used in nearly every type of construction.
+There are drywall panels that can hold up in increased moisture conditions.
 There is drywall that resists mold growth.
 There is drywall that resists indentation for use in high traffic or high abuse areas.
 There is drywall specifically designed for elevator shaft application where fire protection is extremely critical.